FlailoftheLord/MonsterApocalypseRevamped/MonsterApocalypseRevamped Changelog.md

 (June-4-2019)
    Fixed a crap ton of block-related bugs & reduced server lag a ton, Worlds are only checked if there are players inside, and players who aren't in creative or spectator mode are ignored.
    I'll release a 10th build as well today.

+(June-12-2019)
+   Updated the entire plugin to Spigot v1.14.2
+   I'll link the new Dependency downloads in the **README.md** file
+    The 11th build will be out within another week.
+If i can get everything working well, maybe sooner.